waggle-sensor/pywaggle/waggle/plugin/README.md

 * `sensor_instance` **optional** Sensor instance.
 Default is 0.
 * `type` **optional** Value type.
 Derived from value's Python type if not specified.

 Or, prepacked sensorgram bytes.
-See the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol) for more information about protocol data types.
+See the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol) for more information about sensorgrams and other data types.

 #### publish_measurements()